THE BEST ROAD BIKE TIRES

 Interestingly, the tires in this wind tunnel test that performed best had inflated widths closest to the width of the wheel at the brake track.
 I haven’t seen enough other data to know whether this is a coincidence or consistent with other testing but it certainly supports the theory and criteria that some wheel builders use in designing their wheels and in recommending tires to go with them.

 I’ll get into the other criteria in a moment.
-But, as rolling resistance and aerodynamics are, from my research, the most important criteria and make the most difference when choosing between tires, I’ve reached a straightforward conclusion about how to select a tire if you are a roadie who puts a premium on going fast.
+But, as rolling resistance and aerodynamics are, from my research, the most important criteria and make the most difference when choosing between road bike tires, I’ve reached a straightforward conclusion about how to select a tire if you are a roadie who puts a premium on going fast.
 It goes like this:

 Pick the clincher tire with the lowest rolling resistance in a size whose inflated width is as close to the brake track width of the rims you are riding.